tighten/lambo/readme.md

   lambo edit-config
   ```

-- `make-after` creates a after file so you can run additional commands after Lambo finishes
+- `make-after` creates an "after" file so you can run additional commands after Lambo finishes

   ```bash
   lambo make-after